Mathématique: Chapter 6

 “What did I just say?”
 Rush snarled at him.

-“Yes,” Rush agreed breathlessly, before turning back to the crepes.
+“Yes,” Rush agreed breathlessly, turning back to the crepes.
 “Yes, exactly.”
+He didn’t say anything more.

-He didn’t say anything further, and Young didn’t push him.
+Young didn’t push him.

 Popular posts from this blog